USS PC-598

-The USS PC-598 was a 173 ft metal hulled in the United States Navy, and fought in the Pacific Theater during World War II.
-It was converted to an amphibious landing control vessel during the war, and reclassified as Patrol Craft-Control (PCC).
-It participated in six amphibious invasions as a control vessel.
+The USS PC-598 was a 173ft (approx. 54m) metal hulled PC-461-class submarine chaser in the United States Navy.
+The submarine chaser fought in the Pacific Theatre during World War II, and was converted to an amphibious landing control vessel during the war, reclassified as a Patrol Craft-Control (PCC).
+It participated in six amphibious invasions as a control vessel during the war.

 Commissioning

-PC-598 was commissioned in Portland, Oregon on 5 March 1943, and was commanded by Lieutenant Benjamin V. Harrison, Jr. The ship left the Commercial Iron Works pier on the Willamette River on 13 March for Astoria with its crew, arriving in Seattle, Washington on 15 March.
+PC-598 was commissioned in Portland, Oregon on 5 March 1943, and was commanded by Lieutenant Benjamin V. Harrison, Jr. The ship left the Commercial Iron Works pier on the Willamette River on 13 March for Astoria with its crew, arriving in Seattle on the 15 March.
 In Seattle, it took on provisions and munitions, and the crew received additional anti-aircraft gunnery training.
 On 31 March the ship test fired its 3"/50, 40 mm and 20 mm guns off Marrowstone Point.
-The ship next relocated to San Diego arriving on 18 April.
-PC-598 then moved on to San Francisco, arriving 5 May, loaded stores and departed for Pearl Harbor on 9 May.
+The ship was then relocated to San Diego, arriving on 18 April.
+PC-598 then moved on to San Francisco, arriving on 5 May, loaded its stores and departed for Pearl Harbor on 9 May.